syncfusion-content/maui-docs/MAUI/DigitalGauge/overview.md

 ### 14-segment display

 This type of digital gauge displays digital characters in 14 segments.
-It is mainly used to display both the numbers and alphabet.
+It is mainly used to display both numbers and the alphabet.

 ### 16-segment display

 This type of digital gauge displays digital characters in 16 segments.
-It is also mainly used to display both the numbers and alphabet.
+It is also mainly used to display both numbers and the alphabet.

 ### 8 * 8 dot matrix display

-This type of digital gauge displays digital characters in 8*8 dot matrix segments, in which the characters are spotted by the regular brush and the remaining dots are spotted by the dimmed brush.
+This type of digital gauge displays digital characters in 8x8 dot matrix segments, where the characters are spotted by the regular brush and the remaining dots are spotted by the dimmed brush.
 It is mainly used to display numbers, characters, and special characters.